non-clinical jobs for occupational therapists

 Cons

-• The more impressive your role, the longer hours you MIGHT be expected to work.
-It depends on the company culture.
+• The more impressive your role, the longer hours you MIGHT be expected to work; this depends on the company culture

 Here are spotlights of OTs in leadership: